Friday, Jan 12, 2018

 Following the Seminar, there will be a truffle orchard tour and dog training demo at Robert Sinskey Vineyards Truffle Orchard.

 Truffle orchards are highly profitable, and are an excellent and viable way to diversify land usage.
-The demand for European black truffles, the most sought after truffles in the world (aka “the diamond of the kitchen”), far exceeds supply.
+European black truffles are the most sought after truffles in the world.
+Also known as “the black diamond of the kitchen”, their demand far exceeds the supply.
 Current black truffle production is almost exclusively in Europe, but now these truffles can be cultivated in select areas around the world.
-Many parts of North America, including Napa and Sonoma, offer particularly suitable climates/soil.
+Many parts of North America, including Napa and Sonoma, offer particularly suitable climates and soil.

-Includes: Scientific Grower Truffle Cultivation Seminar, buffet lunch, and truffle orchard tour and dog training demonstration (bus transportation to/from truffle orchard will be provided).
+Includes: Scientific Truffle Grower Seminar, buffet lunch, and truffle orchard tour and dog training demonstration (bus transportation to/from truffle orchard will be provided).